-- " KBN is the largest lender to the Norwegian public sector, underpinning the stability of its operations - " Strong asset quality rests on RLGs predictable revenue streams and central government oversight - " Capital position is robust relative to risks and substantially above regulatory requirements - " Operating efficiency is strong - " "Very high" probability of government support for senior creditors
+- " KBN is the largest lender to the Norwegian public sector, underpinning the stability of its operations. - " Strong asset quality rests on RLGs predictable revenue streams and central government oversight. - " Capital position is robust relative to risks and substantially above regulatory requirements. - " Operating efficiency is strong. - " Probability of government support is "Very high" for senior creditors.